amogus3016/sherpa/README.md

 The simplest terminal around

 Sherpa is a lightweight terminal for unix-like operating systems.
 Developed for Everest Linux.
+Provides a strong baseline for customization.

 **Installation**